Data Loss Prevention for Linux

 Manage all USB and peripheral ports by monitoring or setting various granular access rights.

-Industry rules and regulations require organizations to protect data on all workstations, regardless of the Operating System, which is why it is important to implement DLP on Linux as well, besides Windows and Mac OS X.
+Industry rules and regulations require organizations to protect data on all workstations, regardless of the Operating System, which is why it is important to implement DLP on Linux as well, besides Windows and macOS.